 While most of the action in Boston is either broad or overly cruel to Diane, the denouement of the episode makes up for most of its messiness.
 BoJack’s gotten to see Diane at her low point and helped pick her up, even able to give her some advice about how to push forward.
 (Though given after said advice BoJack makes a conciliatory call to Herb Kazazz, it’s more evidence he doesn’t always practice what he preaches.)
 Any concerns about her not being damaged enough to write his book were left in the dump, and now there’s more potential that this new connection will lead to better stories.

 Back in Los Angeles, Todd’s been left to his own devices, devices that need next to no time to go pure bonkers.
 If the events of “Zoës And Zeldas” hinted at some deeper reason why Aaron Paul took this role, “Live Fast, Diane Nguyen” swings the pendulum back to indicate he’s here to have some fun after the soul-crushing intensity of Breaking Bad.
 It takes him a grand total of ten seconds to accidentally disobey BoJack’s directive not to do anything in the house, and from there he’s leaping on the bed he broke two episodes ago and drinking champagne in the Jacuzzi.
-And when he goes outside to try a daredevil stunt, a misguided tour bus shows up mistaking the home for David Boreanaz, a conclusion he’s only too happy to encourage.
+And when he goes outside to try a daredevil stunt, a misguided tour bus shows up mistaking Casa de BoJack for the home of David Boreanaz, a conclusion Todd’s only too happy to encourage.

 Here’s where the absurd sensibility of BoJack Horseman marries perfectly with the show’s satirical approach.
 The ruse that Todd prepares is so slipshod—merely taping photos of Boreanaz over BoJack’s existing art and photos, a Boreanaz mannequin that works about as well as Ferris’s decoy in Ferris Bueller’s Day Off—that it wouldn’t fool anyone, yet the house fills up with ease.
 Poor Boreanaz (Pooreanaz?) is only identified as “famous from television shows such as dramas on networks,” and yet the rubes line up to purchase Boreabble Heads and gawk at Mila Kunis tweeting in the kitchen.
 (Both developments established by an increasingly mercenary Princess Carolyn, making full use of the contract Todd signed last week.)
 It’s perfect understanding of shallow tourist culture, the mere proximity to a celebrity—any celebrity—enough to induce paroxyms of glee.